yemisprojects/eks-infra/README.md

 2. If you run into issues while trying to destroy the EKS cluster via the pipeline, go to the AWS console and attempt to destroy the EKS VPC manually.
 It is most likely that there are resource dependencies preventing the destruction via terraform.

-Go ahead and delete them and retry the pipeline _Terraform Destroy EKS_ workflow to delete the entire infrastructure.
-Some resources are spun up outside of Terraform such as Ingress load balancers or it's attached security groups and could lead to dependencies when destroying the resources.
-See the sample error screenshot below
+Try to delete a few resources listed and retry the pipeline _Terraform Destroy EKS_ workflow to delete the entire infrastructure.
+Some resources are spun up outside of Terraform such as the Ingress load balancers or it's attached security groups and could lead to dependencies violations when destroying the resources.
+See the sample error screenshot below.

 <img alt="Karpenter error" src="https://github.com/yemisprojects/eks-infra/blob/main/images/Destroy%20terraform%20error.png">